drhirn/fhem-rhasspy/README.md

     Sets volume of given siteId between 0 and 1 (float)\
     Both arguments (siteId and volume) are required!\
     Example: `set <rhasspyDevice> siteId="default" volume="0.5"`

 **Do not forget to issue an `update devicemap` after making any changes to Rhasspy-controlled devices or the RHASSPY-device itself!**

 ### Attributes (ATTR)
 * **IODev**\
   The MQTT2_CLIENT device FHEM-rhasspy is connected to.
   Example: `attr <rhasspyDevice> IODev rhasspyMQTT2`
 * **configFile**\
-  Path to the language-config file.
+  Path to the language-config file.\
   If this attribute isn't set, english is used for voice responses.\

+  The file itself must contain a JSON-encoded keyword-value structure following the given structure for the mentioned english defaults.
+As a reference, there is a german language file available.
+Or it's possible to make a dump of the english structure (with e.g.: `{toJSON($defs{RHASSPY}->{helper}{lng})}`; replace RHASSPY by your device's name).
+Create a new file and edit this results as desired.
+There might be some variables to be used - these should also work in your sentences.\
+  configFile also allows combining a default set of e.g. german sentences with some few own modifications by using "defaults" subtree for the defaults and "user" subtree for your modified versions.
+This feature might be helpful in case the base language structure has to be changed in the future.\

   Example: `attr <rhasspyDevice> configFile ./.config/rhasspy/rhasspy-de.cfg`
 * **forceNEXT**\
   If set to 1, RHASSPY will forward incoming messages also to further MQTT2-IO-client modules like MQTT2_DEVICE, even if the topic matches to one of it's own subscriptions.
 By default, these messages will not be forwarded for better compability with autocreate feature on MQTT2_DEVICE.
 See also [clientOrder](https://commandref.fhem.de/commandref.html#MQTT2_CLIENT) attribute in MQTT2 IO-type commandrefs.
 Setting this in one instance of RHASSPY might affect others, too.